angelosps/Twitter-Sentiment-Analysis/README.md

-# Twitter-Sentiment-Analysis
+# 👍 👎 Twitter Sentiment Analysis

-👍 👎 Twitter Sentiment Classifier models that classify tweets as positive or negative.
+Several Twitter Sentiment Classifier models that classify tweets as _positive_ or _negative_ using different methods.